-While the self-dealing mechanisms discussed above can be viewed as transfers from bondholders to the new owners and buyers of CMBS liquidations, there could also be broader efficiency losses that can arise from reduced trust.
-Figure 6 plots the issuance volume (in billions of dollars) and market shares for special servicers, by year of issuance.
+While the self-dealing mechanisms discussed above can be viewed as transfers from bondholders to the new owners and buyers of the liquidated CMBS asset, there are broader efficiency losses that can arise from reduced trust.
+Figure 5 plots the issuance volume (in billions of dollars) and market shares for special servicers, by year of issuance.
 Two striking patterns emerge.
 First, annual CMBS issuance volumes have dropped markedly after the crisis even while other commercial debt instruments have grown in importance.

 Second, treated servicers have lost market share.
 The market share for Midland has increased.
 Discussions with market participants suggest that Midland has the reputation of being a neutral special servicer because it has no proprietary investment activity.
-While these are suggestive patterns only, they are consistent with the interpretation that investors' concerns with agency conflicts amongst treated special servicers could endanger trust in the market and curtail investment activity.
+While these are suggestive patterns only, they are consistent with the interpretation that investors' concerns with agency conflicts amongst treated special servicers could endanger trust in the market and lead to real effects on investment activity.
+These agency conflict concerns are important because a majority of assets in the MBS market are actively managed by intermediaries.
+Many of these intermediaries have ties to major financial institutions and may face similar agency conflicts.